close

 • Don’t avoid exploring emotions: Including emotional truths makes very powerful and beneficial stories.

 • Work as a team: If you have several children, encourage them to be talk partners.
-They can talk amongst themselves about creative ideas, one can write and the other support them by talking about their experiences, senses and feelings.
+They can talk amongst themselves about creative ideas, one can write and the other supports them by talking about their experiences, senses and feelings.
 This is peer learning and encourages collaboration and teamwork.

 Using prompts and sentence openers